-Applicants are required to demonstrate their knowledge, understanding and application of ALL the standards and provide objective evidence of this.
+Applicants are required to demonstrate their knowledge, understanding and application of ALL the standards listed in Annex 1 and provide objective evidence of this.

 The standards recognise that knowledge supports practice, so they do not have separate knowledge and practice statements.
 You must demonstrate how you have gained knowledge that underpins a standard, which has supported the work that you have done.